treetrnk/blog/_posts/2016-07-06-tabletop-simulator-review.md

-Due to time constraints, we only got to the part of the adventure where the PCs had just jumped over the wall into the garden surrounding the tower, but we still had a great chance to try out Tabletop Simulator for Fate.
+Due to time constraints, we only got to the part of the adventure where the PCs had just jumped over the wall into the garden surrounding the tower, but we still had a great chance to try it out, and even went through a full conflict.

 ## Pros
 ---